dataGriff/StreamingDemo/Griffless/Instructions/04_CreateEventHub/CreateEventHub.md

 1. Navigate to the [Azure Portal](https://portal.azure.com).

-2. Create a new eventhub namespace called fruitehubns.
+2. Create a new eventhub namespace called {yourname}fruitehubns.
+Event hub namespaces are unique across Azure hence the need to prefix with your name.
   i.
 Click the green plus and search for event hub.

 ![Fruit Eventhub Namespace ](Images/FruitEventhubNamespace.PNG)

    ii.
-Name it fruitehubns, use your appropriate subscription, use the resource group fruitdemo-rg, create it in the West Europe region and basic pricing tier.
+Name it fruitehubns, use your appropriate subscription, use the resource group fruitdemo-rg, create it in the North Europe region and basic pricing tier. **It is important to create in the same region as where the data is going to be held where possible to reduce egress charges.**
 ![Fruit Eventhub Namespace Detail](Images/FruitEventhubNamespaceDetail.PNG)

 3. Navigate to your newly created eventhub namespace, click event hubs and add an event hub.